House Mouse

 Other Names: Common House Mouse, Domestic House Mouse

 Excellent hearing, vision, smell and touch have enabled the mouse to be highly adaptable to homes and indoor buildings.
-All they need is a 1/4" opening to be able to enter a building, so they often have access to many places along the building's perimeter.
+All they need is a ¼" opening to be able to enter a building, so they often have access to many places along the building's perimeter.

-Diet of the House Mouse
+Diet of the house mouse

 Daily Amount: